jkpawlowski96/Web-scraper/README.md

 <a name="r"></a>
 # How to run

-Make sure you are in Semanvite project directory and run in a console:
+Make sure you are in project directory and run in a console:
 <pre><code class="sh">
 sudo docker-compose build
 sudo docker-compose up
 </code></pre>

-If container build succed, you can try Hello Semantive! homepage: http://0.0.0.0:5000/
+If container build succed, you can try Hello World! homepage: http://0.0.0.0:5000/

 <a name="o"></a>